 AGM—Absorbed Glass Matt batteries are sealed for non-ventilated or living areas.
-Recommend over sealed gel batteries.
+Recommended over sealed gel batteries.
 Heavy duty, high amperage delivery capacities without ruining battery.
 Prominent brands are Optima or Lifeline (http://www.lifelinebatteries.com).
 Check with Abraham Solar or other distributor sites listed above.

 Battery Web—See this webpage for a rundown on battery maintenance technology.
 We do not recommend trickle chargers as they keep a constant, low charge across the battery and they will overcharge and eventually ruin the battery by boiling it dry.
-Look for a battery float charger or “battery maintainer” which turns off and on as needed to maintain the optimal voltage.
+Look for a battery float charger or “battery maintainer” which turns on and off as needed to maintain the optimal voltage.
 Sulfation of the lead plates occurs on all batteries over time.
-There are technologies that keep batteries from sulfating and can remove sulfation once it occurs.
+There are technologies that keep batteries from sulfating and can even remove sulfation once it occurs.
 URL: http://www.batteryweb.com

 Schumacher SE-1125—Automatic battery charger and maintainer.
 Keeps battery at a perfect float charge without overcharging.
 About $25 from Wal-Mart and other auto parts stores.

 DSR PS-1562A—Battery charger/maintainer ($55).
 Also consider DSR PSC-15AOB for maintaining car batteries that are sitting for long periods ($56).
-Available from Grainger or other auto part stores
+Available from Grainger or other auto part stores.

 Power Pulse—12, 24, 36 and 48 volt units provide electronic pulse that breaks down sulfur crystals that build up on batteries, often revitalizing poor performing batteries.
 Available at specialty battery sites such as: http://www.impactbattery.com